Popular Villas in Majorca

 One of the largest cathedrals in Europe, vast La Seu Cathedral is over 120 metres long, and sits right on the seashore and harbour of the gorgeous town of Palma de Mallorca.
 Don’t miss the extraordinary stained-glass rosettes that adorn the windows, creating a fabulous spectacle of polychrome lights.4.
 Take on the hairpin bends of Cap Formentor

 The trip to Cap Formentor is nirvana for cyclists.
 Its crazy hairpin bends, vertiginous climbs and dramatic mountainous scenery have made this an almost mythical route in the cycling world.
 Best of all, cars are not allowed on this route in summer!5.
 Go climbing at La Creveta

 Sierra de Tramuntana epitomises the magnificent geography of this region and is home to several peaks for different levels of climbers.
 The most popular climbing area, La Creveta offers an assortment of memorable ascents with dizzying views.6.
 Visit the town of Soller and its famous orange groves

 Soller, famous for its orange groves, is one of the most beautiful towns in the interior of Mallorca.
 In addition to observing the beautiful valley of orange trees, stroll the narrow streets of the centre and admire its plethora of majestic palaces and stately homes.7.
 Get your binoculars out!

 Pollenca Port is a real treat for amateur bird watches, with scores of native and immigrant bird species found in and around the harbour.
 Head to La Gola, a fully accessible bird reserve just a few minutes' walk from the harbour, where you can learn all about its feathered inhabitants.

 FAQs: Villas in Majorca

-Are the villas in Majorca child-friendly?
+Are the villas in Majorca suitable for family holidays?